 What are the differences between UAT and Usability Testing?

 Both UAT and Usability Testing are types of software testing, but they happen for different purposes.
-UAT is the final testing performed on the product after completing regression testing and system integration test phase to guarantee it meets any required standards before it’s released.
+UAT is the final testing performed on the product after completing regression testing and the system integration test phase to guarantee it meets any required standards before it’s released.
 In contrast, Usability Testing is performed during the development process to improve the user experience.

 Market research, surveys, and interviews can be used to determine users’ opinions on a product before Usability Testing.

 In other words, the main difference between User Acceptance Testing and Usability Testing is that user acceptance testing takes place after the product’s developed but before it’s released.
 Usability testing occurs during the product’s development and can occur before or after any significant updates to the product.
 Usability testing aims to improve the user’s experience with the product.